KhronosGroup/glTF/extensions/2.0/Khronos/KHR_lights_environment/README.md

 ## Localized Cubemaps

-The cubemaps shall use a technique called localized cubemaps, also called local cubemaps or box projected cubemaps.
+The cubemaps may use a technique called localized cubemaps, also called local cubemaps or box projected cubemaps.
 This introduces a boundingbox (min / max) that makes it possible to calculate a local corrected reflection vector.
-Meaning that models displayed within the cubemap environment does not have to rely on the centerpoint for light and reflection lookup.
+Meaning that models displayed within the cubemap environment does not have to rely on the centerpoint for light and reflection lookup from an infinite distance.
 Instead it is possible to place objects and the camera within this environment.
 The cubemap boundingbox is declared as a pair of 3D coordinates for min / max.

 ### Implementation Note

+If boundingbox min and max is not specified the distance to the cubemap shall be considered to be boundless.
+This means that only directionality based on cubemap centerpoint shall be used.

 Here is an example of a realtime implementation of reflections using local cubemap:
 [Implement reflections with a local cubemap](https://developer.arm.com/solutions/graphics-and-gaming/gaming-engine/unity/arm-guides-for-unity-developers/local-cubemap-rendering/implement-reflections-with-a-local-cubemap)